Masoudjafaripour/Awesome-Spatial-and-3D-World-Models/README.md

 # Awesome-Spatial-and-3D-World-Models
-A curated collection of papers, datasets, benchmarks, and code on spatial and 3D world models for reasoning, prediction, planning, and embodied intelligence.
+A curated collection of papers, datasets, benchmarks, and code on spatial and 3D world models for reasoning, generation, prediction, planning, and embodied intelligence.

 ## Spatial & 3D World Models